 It is the policy of the University that all rights in copyright shall remain with the creator unless the work is a work-for-hire (and copyright vests in the University under copyright law), is supported by a direct allocation of funds through the University for the pursuit of a specific project, is commissioned by the University, or is otherwise subject to contractual obligations.

-Works owned by the University should contain the following notice: ©YEAR Southern Illinois University Edwardsville.
+Works owned by the University should contain the following notice: ©YEAR Board of Trustees of Southern Illinois University.

 Subject to the windfall clause below, copyright assignments for several categories of scholarly product are given below.